httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    digest-algorithm = token
 ~~~

-When it is convenient to do so,
-the sender and the receiver can dynamically compute the checksum value
-while streaming the content.

 All digest-algorithm token values are case-insensitive
 but lower case is preferred;
 digest-algorithm token values MUST be compared in a case-insensitive fashion.